jcohen40-spec/Teiko-Teknical/README.md

 **Design rationale:**

--I grouped in the way I found most intuitive.
+I grouped in the way I found most intuitive.
 Project ID is the umbrella variable beneath which all other variables would fall.
 Based on my rationale, I found that project ID should operate as a primary key.
 Then, the subjects variable would be nested within with a foreign key mapping back to project ID and subject ID as a primary key.
 I also grouped variables that fell beneath subject here, which were condition, age, sex, treatment, and response.
 Next, I nested sample